vineetkukreti/Telecom-Churn-Prediction/README.md

 ** PCA without "Balanceing data set by oversampling" was done but that shows  results: accuracy 82.3%, f1 score 0.22(churn), 0.97(non-churn).
 Using selected 50 variables (90% explained variance) we got accuracy 61%, f1 score 0.15(churn), 0.74(non-churn) .
 This result is more poor and that  portion of programme is not shown in this notebook.

+# Churn Prediction Project

+## Overview
+This project aims to predict customer churn for a telecommunications company using machine learning techniques.
+Churn prediction is crucial for businesses to identify customers who are likely to leave, allowing proactive measures to retain them.
+In this project, we explore various feature selection methods and classification models to build an accurate churn prediction model.

+## Table of Contents
+1. Introduction
+2. Data Preparation
+3. Exploratory Data Analysis (EDA)
+4. Feature Engineering
+5. Model Building
+    - Train-Test Splitting
+    - Feature Selection Techniques
+        - Recursive Feature Elimination (RFE)
+        - Principal Component Analysis (PCA)
+        - LASSO (Least Absolute Shrinkage and Selection Operator)
+    - Model Evaluation
+6. Conclusion
+7. Future Work
+8. References

+## Introduction
+Start with an overview of the project, its objectives, and why churn prediction is important for the telecommunications industry.
+Discuss the significance of the project in terms of business impact and potential benefits.

+## Data Preparation
+The dataset used for churn prediction contains information about telecom customers, including various features that might influence their likelihood of churning.

+### Features and Target Variable:
+- Features: The dataset includes a range of features such as call usage, recharge patterns, customer demographics, and account information.
+- Target Variable: The target variable is typically binary, indicating whether a customer has churned or not.

+### Data Cleaning Steps:
+- Handling Missing Values:
+    - Missing values in the dataset were addressed through techniques such as imputation (using mean, median, or mode), deletion of rows or columns with missing values, or advanced imputation methods like K-nearest neighbors (KNN).
+- Outlier Detection and Treatment:
+    - Outliers, if present, were identified and treated using methods such as trimming, winsorization, or removing extreme values.
+- Data Scaling:
+    - Numerical features might have been scaled using techniques like standardization or normalization to ensure that they are on the same scale.

+### Handling Categorical Variables:
+- Encoding Categorical Variables:
+    - Categorical variables were encoded into numerical format using techniques like one-hot encoding or label encoding.
+- Handling Ordinal Variables:
+    - If categorical variables had an ordinal nature, they might have been encoded with integer values preserving their order.

+### Data Imbalance:
+- Addressing Class Imbalance:
+    - Class imbalance between churned and non-churned customers was handled using techniques such as oversampling (e.g., SMOTE) or undersampling to balance the distribution of the target variable in the dataset.

+The data preparation process involved cleaning, preprocessing, and transforming the dataset to make it suitable for building machine learning models.
+This included handling missing values, encoding categorical variables, addressing class imbalance, and ensuring that the dataset is ready for modeling purposes.

+## Exploratory Data Analysis (EDA)
+Data Distribution:
+- Univariate Analysis: Histograms, box plots, and density plots were used to visualize the distribution of individual features in the dataset.
+- Target Variable Distribution: The distribution of the target variable (churned or not churned) was examined to understand the class imbalance.

+Correlation Analysis:
+- Correlation Heatmap: A correlation heatmap was generated to visualize the pairwise correlations between numerical features.
+- Pairplot: A pairplot was used to visualize scatterplots of numerical features against each other and histograms of each feature's distribution.

+Feature Importance:
+- Feature Importance Plot: Techniques like random forest or gradient boosting were used to calculate feature importance scores.

+Patterns Observed:
+- Churn Patterns Over Time
+- Segmentation Analysis
+- Usage Patterns

+Insights Gained:
+- Identification of important features influencing churn behavior.
+- Understanding of correlations between features and potential multicollinearity issues.
+- Recognition of patterns and trends in churn behavior over time and across different customer segments.
+- Insights into customer behavior and preferences based on usage patterns.

+## Feature Engineering
+- Feature Scaling
+- Transformation
+- Creation of New Features
+- Handling Imbalanced Data

+## Model Building
+Several machine learning models were built for churn prediction.

+### 1. Logistic Regression Model
+### 2. Principal Component Analysis (PCA) with Logistic Regression
+### 3. LASSO with Decision Tree and Random Forest
+### 4. Decision Tree Classifier
+### 5. Random Forest Classifier

+## Train-Test Splitting
+The dataset was split into training and testing sets using the train_test_split function from the sklearn.model_selection module.

+## Feature Selection Techniques
+### 1. Recursive Feature Elimination (RFE)
+### 2. Principal Component Analysis (PCA)
+### 3. LASSO (Least Absolute Shrinkage and Selection Operator)

+## Model Evaluation
+Various evaluation metrics were used to assess the performance of each model.

+### Conclusion
+- The Random Forest model with LASSO feature selection demonstrated superior performance in predicting customer churn.
+- The results highlight the importance of feature engineering and selection in improving model performance and guiding business strategies for customer retention.

+### Future Work
+- Further research could explore additional data sources, refine feature engineering techniques, and evaluate alternative algorithms to build more robust churn prediction models.

+### References
+Include citations to relevant papers, articles, or documentation referenced during the project.